jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

             DB._email = Beam.val_ (pack $ email $ user )
         }]
 ```
+the `runInsertReturningList` function call is quite complex.
+The first argument defines in which table we're using, we want to insert
+something into the users table.
+The second argument is a list of expressions.
+To get the expressions we use the
+`Beam.insertExpressions` function.
-This is how we insert an item, beam always inserts lists of items, in our case
-we only want to insert one user.
+This is how we insert an item, in this case we only want to insert one user.
+We use the User constructor defined earlier in the `DB.hs` module to obtain a user.
+THe fields are populated with values or a special default value.

+Note that although this function is complex, if we do anything wrong we get a
+type error.
+Our code will not compile unless we do it right.
+This is one of the strenghts of beam.

 ```haskell
       _ <- runInsertReturningList (DB._messages DB.awesomeDB) $ Beam.insertExpressions $ [DB.Message{